lumpysimon/blipfoto-wordpress-importer/README.md

 ## Important notes

+**This plugin is now available from the [WordPress plugin repository](https://wordpress.org/plugins/blipfoto-importer/).** I recommend you install from there via the 'Add new plugin' page of your WordPress website.

 This plugin was initially written extremely quickly in response to uncertainty over the future of the Blipfoto website.
 Please treat it as very much a 'beta' product.

 Feedback, feature requests and bug reports are all very welcome (please use the [support forum](https://wordpress.org/support/plugin/blipfoto-importer) or the [GitHub issues page](https://github.com/lumpysimon/blipfoto-wordpress-importer/issues)).